Creating a New Kind of Doctor

 About

-Jeffrey Shahidullah, Ph.D., is an assistant professor of psychiatry at Dell Medical School and an adjunct assistant professor of educational psychology within The University of Texas at Austin College of Education.
+Jeffrey D. Shahidullah, Ph.D., ABPP, is an associate professor in the Department of Psychiatry and Behavioral Sciences at Dell Medical School at The University of Texas at Austin and a board-certified clinical child and adolescent psychologist.

 Professional Affiliations